JuliaML/MLLabelUtils.jl/docs/api/interface.rst

    encoding `dst_encoding`.

-   Note that both encodings are expected to be vector-based, meaning that this methods does not work for :class:`LabelEnc.OneOfK`.
+   Note that both encodings are expected to be vector-based, meaning that this method does not work for :class:`LabelEnc.OneOfK`.
    It does, however, support broadcasting.

    :param LabelEncoding dst_encoding: The vector-based label-encoding
                                       that should be used to produce
                                       the output label.

-   :param Any src_label: The input label one want to convert.
+   :param Any src_label: The input label one wants to convert.
 It is
                          expected to be consistent with `src_encoding`.

    :param LabelEncoding src_encoding: A vector-based label-encoding